 Legionella Risk Management requires, where appropriate, records of maintenance, monitoring and remedial works to be kept up to date in a site log book which

 should contain schematic drawings of the water system within the communal parts of the property.

 Ensure that a Legionella Risk Assessment is carried out for the communal water systems of managed property and that it is carried out ‘Regularly’ as required.

 Ensure that the Legionella Risk Assessment is carried out by an independent and competent company/person to avoid unnecessary issues being recommended for commercial gain.

 Ensure that all actions are attended to in line with the priority levels for each hazard or non-compliance identified and the action section is completed to confirm this.

-Ensure that, where appropriate, Legionella Risk Management records and schematic drawings are kept up to date within a site log book and that the log book is kept up to date and abaliable for audit
+Ensure that, where appropriate, Legionella Risk Management records and schematic drawings are kept up to date within a site log book and that the log book is kept up to date and available for audit

 as part of the Risk Assessment.